chrisjford/pySoftHand/README.md

 ## Instructions for use:
 The source code for the functions in this library is pre-built into **main.exe** and as such it is easy to get started:

-1. Place this folder in the root directory of your project.
+1. Extract the contents of this folder in the root directory of your project.
 2. Plug in your SoftHand via USB and locate the port number.
 This should be defined as a string and passed as an input argument to the **startup()** function.
-3. To import functions, specify "from pySoftHand.pySofthand import SoftHand" at the beginning of your program.
+3. To import functions, specify "from pySofthand import SoftHand" at the beginning of your program.
 Then, use a with statement to instantiate the class, specifying the COM port the SoftHand is on.
 Example of moving a SoftHand on COM4 to encoder position 7500:
     ```python
-    from pySoftHand.pySoftHand import Softhand
+    from pySoftHand import Softhand
     with SoftHand("COM4") as sh:
         sh.setPosition(7500)
     ```